LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 .. method:: cipher_digest(data, -digest, -hex::boolean= ?)::bytes

-   Encrypts data using a specified digest algorithm.
-Requires two parameters:
-   The data to be encrypted and a ``-digest`` parameter that specifies the algorithm to be used.
+   Hashes data using a specified digest algorithm.
+Requires two parameters: The data to be encrypted and a ``-digest`` parameter that specifies the algorithm to be used.
 Optional ``-hex`` parameter encodes the result as a hexadecimal string.

 .. method:: cipher_list(-digest::boolean= ?)

    Lists the algorithms that the cipher methods support.
 With the optional ``-digest`` parameter, it returns only digest algorithms.

-The following list some of the cipher algorithms that can be used with ``cipher_encrypt`` and some of the digest algorithms that can be used with ``cipher_digest``.
-Use ``cipher_list`` for a full list of supported algorithms.
+The following list some of the cipher algorithms that can be used with `cipher_encrypt` and some of the digest algorithms that can be used with `cipher_digest`.
+Use `cipher_list` for a full list of supported algorithms.

 AES
    Advanced Encryption Standard.
-A symmetric key encryption algorithm which is slated to be the replacement for DES.
+A symmetric key encryption algorithm which is the replacement for DES.
 An implementation of the Rijndael algorithm.

 DES
    Data Encryption Standard.
-A block cipher developed by IBM in 1977 and used as the government standard encryption algorithm for years.
+A block cipher developed by IBM in 1977 and previously used as the government standard encryption algorithm for years.

 3DES
    Triple DES.
 This algorithm uses the DES algorithm three times in succession with different keys.

 RSA
-   A public key algorithm named after Rivest, Shamir, and Adelmen.
+   A public key algorithm named after Rivest, Shamir, and Adleman.
 One of the most commonly used encryption algorithms.
-Note: Lasso does not generate public/private key pairs.
+(Note that Lasso does not generate public/private key pairs.)

 DSA
    Digital Signature Algorithm.
 Part of the Digital Signature Standard.
 Can be